+By enabling every citizen to participate securely in the global economy, our purpose directly supports the same goals as those defined via UNGC.
 De La Rue fully supports the principles set out in the UN Declaration of Human Rights.
 Our Code of Business Principles covers human rights issues under the headings of health and safety, employment principles and protecting personal information.
 These principles are underpinned by specific policies and processes relating to:

 Slavery and Human Trafficking

 De La Rue recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
-The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.
-Our Modern Slavery Transparency statement sets outs De La Rue's stance on slavery and human trafficking in compliance with the Modern Slavery Act 2015.
+The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensure that its supply chains are free from slavery and human trafficking.
+Our Modern Slavery Transparency statement sets out De La Rue's stance on slavery and human trafficking in compliance with the Modern Slavery Act 2015.

 Equality and Diversity

 De La Rue's policy is to treat all employees fairly and equally, regardless of their:

 Every manager and employee has responsibility for the implementation of our equal opportunity policy and training is provided to employees and newly appointed line managers, in equal opportunities and associated policies and procedures such as stress management, grievance and anti-harassment.